Massachusetts Social Security Disability Lawyer

 Many times, by undertaking an argument brief well ahead of the scheduled hearing, our office is able to dispense with the need to proceed to the actual hearing.
 Should your case need to proceed to the actual hearing, however, Attorney Goldsmith will undertake significant preparation with you to ensure that you feel comfortable through the process: he will likewise appear on your behalf to make arguments for the judge hearing your case and will ask questions in an effort to ensure that the presiding judge understands the significant disabilities you suffer from that keep you from working.

-At the Law Offices of Russell J. Goldsmith, we'll put our 26 years of experience to work for you so that the Massachusetts Social Security procedures are no longer a mystery and so you can feel comfortable that everything that can be done is being done to win your case for you.
+At the Law Offices of Russell J. Goldsmith, we'll put our 26 years of experience to work for you so that the Massachusetts Social Security procedures are no longer a mystery and so you can feel comfortable that everything that can be done is done to win your case.

 Contact Boston, MA Social Security lawyer Russell J. Goldsmith at 1-800-773-8622 for the advice and assistance you deserve for your claim.